isciences/wsim/docs/working/scripts/concepts.rst

 Reading specific variables using ``::``
 ---------------------------------------

 A filename may optionally followed by ``::``, followed by a comma-separated list of variable names or band numbers in the file.
-If ``::`` is not provided, it will be assumed that all "regular" variables in the file should be loaded.
+If ``::`` is not provided for a netCDF file, it will be assumed that all "regular" variables in the file should be loaded.
 A "regular" variable is a variable that is not a coordinate variable, and that is associated with at least one dimension.

-**TODO this is the case for netCDF files, but how about GDAL?
-Need to investigate.**
+If ``::`` is not provided for another raster type, only the first band will read read.

 In the netCDF file example shown above: